Forest County Potawatomi

 Knowledge, Skills, and Abilities:

-- Knowledge of related accreditation and certification requirements.
+- Knowledge of co-occurring disorders and treatment modalities.

 - Ability to communicate effectively in the English language, both verbally and in writing.